 We have developed our trivago brand through extensive marketing campaigns, website promotions, customer referrals and the use of a dedicated sales force.
 We cannot guarantee that our brand will not be damaged by circumstances that are outside our control or by third parties, such as hackers, or interfaces with their clients, such as subcontractors' employees or sales forces, with a resulting negative impact on our activities.
 For example, the independent actors we have relied on in various countries where we advertise have come to represent our brand, such as "Mr. trivago" in the United States and "the trivago girl" in Australia.
-The actions of such actors are not in our control, and negative publicity about such actors could affect our brand image.
-Also, it is possible that the use of testimonials in the advertising and promotion of our brands could have a negative impact on customer retention and acquisition if the reputation of the testimonial provider is damaged.
+The actions of such actors are not in our control, and negative publicity about such actors may have affected our brand image.

 We may be subject to negative press accounts or other negative publicity regarding our product, brand or business practices, which may, among other things, cause us reputational harm.
 Such negative publicity may become more prevalent as a result of announced or future regulatory investigations or litigation relating to practices in our marketplace and related online travel-related market segments.
 We believe this occurred when the Australian Federal Court issued a judgment finding that we had engaged in conduct in breach of the Australian Consumer Law.
 Social media's reach may magnify any negative publicity and messages can "go viral" necessitating effective crisis response in real time.
 A failure on our part to protect our image, reputation and the brand under which we market our products and services may have a material adverse effect on our business, results of operations, financial condition and prospects.